christianhuening/kubernetes-the-hard-way/README.md

 ## Labs

-The ICC is installed on a set of VMs provided by the VMWare-based infrastructure provied by the ITSC as well as a number of bare-metal hosts.
+This cluster's pet components are installed on a set of VMs provided by a VMWare-based infrastructure, while the worker nodes use a number of bare-metal hosts.
 Details can be found in the infrastructure document below.
-> This tutorial assumes you have access to [Google Cloud Platform](https://cloud.google.com) and the [Google Cloud SDK](https://cloud.google.com/sdk/)(148.0.0+).
-While GCP is used for basic infrastructure needs the things learned in this tutorial can be applied to every platform.

 * [Infrastructure Provisioning](docs/01-infrastructure-icc.md)
 * [Setting up a CA and TLS Cert Generation](docs/02-certificate-authority.md)